 Overview

-ctrl-exec-api exposes the same run, ping, and discovery operations as the ctrl-exec CLI, as HTTP endpoints with JSON request and response bodies.
+ctrl-exec-api exposes the same run, ping, and discovery operations as the dispatcher CLI, as HTTP endpoints with JSON request and response bodies.
 The auth hook and lock checking apply identically to CLI and API requests.

 Endpoints: GET /, GET /health, POST /ping, POST /run, GET /discovery, POST /discovery, GET /status/{reqid}, GET /openapi.json, GET /openapi-live.json.